rodriguezric/jined/README.md

 ## TODO / Wishlist
 ### Features
 * Tab autocomplete ;_;
-* List keys for cursor - Perhaps with `k` command.
 * Verbose execution commands - for people who like to type more.
 * Execute mode equivalent entries for commands?
 (I don't know, maybe)